 Daniel just couldn’t understand why he wasn’t able to find a job, until one day he received a letter.
 A letter from an employer which turned him down for a job, explaining that he was not hired due to the adverse information in his credit report.

 Consumers tend to think that credit reports are only used in the lending industry by banks and credit card companies.
 But the reality is, according to a recent SHRM study, over 47% of employers use credit reports to screen job applicants.

 If a consumer loses their job, they can’t pay their bills, and now they can’t get a job because they couldn’t pay their bills, because they lost their job.

 Daniel Stone, the accountant, can relate to that.
 Standing in his kitchen, he holds up his credit report.
 “This is the cause of all my problems, if it wasn’t for this, I could have had any job.”

 “I tell my story to anyone who’ll listen”, said Mr. Smith.
 “Even the clerks at the unemployment office, and they tell me, ‘We hear that story all the time, about the credit, if you’ve got bad credit, you’re not getting a job.’ ”

 Tough economic times are difficult for everyone, especially for those with low credit scores.
 Just remember one thing, bad credit is not a permanent problem.
 Become proactive, fix your credit, and take back your life.

-And Mr Stone, he was able to get a job with a credit repair company who knew that a bad credit score was not a character issue, it was a financial issue, an issue which since has been resolved.
+And Mr. Stone was able to get a job with a credit repair company that knew that a bad credit score was not a character issue, it was a financial issue, an issue which since has been resolved.